awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.02.md

                    return (null);
                }

-               // Now, create a Table object for the specified table Table table;
+               // Now, create a table object for the specified table Table table;
                try
                {